Kisalie/disney-characters/README.md

 - I feel more confident with using React and fetching data from an external API.
 - Pair programming definitely taught me how to read and understand other people’s code.
-- Gained valuable understanding of the significance of cooperative engagement in a group setting, valuing the perspectives of each other, and offering support when needed.
+- I gained valuable understanding of the significance of cooperative engagement in a group setting, valuing the perspectives of each other, and offering support when needed.
 This exposure enhanced my abilities to interact effectively with others and contributed to a more cohesive team environment.

 ### Future Improvements

-- Add pagination and a search bar
+- Add pagination and a search bar.
-- Make it responsive
+- Make it responsive.